1 C

 1. **Finance**: In the world of finance, PCA is used to analyze stock market data and identify underlying trends in asset prices.
 By reducing the dimensionality of the data, traders can make better investment decisions and manage risk more effectively.

-See also Exploring the Limitless Applications of Recurrent Neural Networks
+See also Exploring the Applications and Advantages of the Echo State Network

 2. **Medicine**: In the field of medicine, PCA helps in analyzing patient data to identify disease patterns and risk factors.
 By clustering patients based on their symptoms and medical history, healthcare providers can personalize treatment plans and improve patient outcomes.